BestTimesToVisit.com Logo

 Getting Around Montserrat, Spain

-The most common and convenient way to reach Montserrat from Barcelona is by taking a RENFE train from Plaça Espanya station.
-You'll travel to Monistrol de Montserrat, where you'll connect to either the rack railway or the cable car.
+The most straightforward way to reach Montserrat from Barcelona is by taking a RENFE regional train from Plaça Espanya station.
+The journey takes about an hour and offers lovely views as you approach the mountains.

 Aeri de Montserrat (Cable Car)